PaR - Processes as Requirements

 in Berlin.
 Some people and companies are also actively working on in.

-Working on chapters 4.x of "The Book", described Product Family Engineering with
+- Working on "The Book" to describe Product Family Engineering with

 a nice diagram.

 - I reworked in "The Book" the "Cascading what and how"

 and also the diagram, to show real cascades instead of a 2x2 matrix.